Page updated 14th June 2016

 The structure is dank and musty with the outside wall crumbling and weeds growing out of the stonework.
 Inside, at the apex of the vaulted arches, engineers have fixed small glass plates which are designed to break if the structure moves – they are all broken as the massive outer wall settles, although it is not known if the catacombs are in danger of collapse.
 When the Redcoat tours started around about 1990, they had an open day for the catacombs when 5,000 people turned up to see the interior, as many as Exeter City would get for a league match – one wonders which was the livelier.

-Sources: Redcoats, Express and Echo, Reminiscences of Exeter by James Cossins, the Catacombs interpretation board and other unlogged histories.
+Sources: Redcoats, Express and Echo, Reminiscences of Exeter by James Cossins, the Catacombs interpretation board, and a document in the Devon Heritage Centre.

 │ Top of Page │